Skip to main content

 Getting an API Key

-When you generate an API key, it is tied to the profile that generated it.
-All API conversations are saved into that profile's message history and contribute to its memory — even though you don't see those conversations in Telegram.
-Generate API keys on a testing account (use /test in Telegram first) so API interactions don't mix with your personal chat history.
+By default, API conversations use the profile that generated the API key — messages are saved to its conversation history and contribute to its memory, even though they don't appear in Telegram.
+Use /test in Telegram before generating the key to bind it to a test account instead of your personal profile, so API interactions don't mix with your personal chat history.
 Your real owner or team member profile also has management commands that agents could misuse.
+Use the user field to create additional isolated profiles.
+See User Isolation.

 Send this command to your BuddyPro bot in Telegram, preferably on a testing account: